AnnaChirumbolo/A-Kiroo/index.md

 ### a) Write headings and titles

 First thing in the agenda - open `Rstudio`!
-Once you've done that open the tutorial folder that you have downloaded by clicking on 'Project:(none)' on the upper right and selecting Open Project > tutorial_repo.
+Once you've done that open the tutorial folder that you have downloaded by clicking on 'Project:(none)' on the upper right and selecting Open Project > tutorial_repo-master.
 This will set the working directory to the tutorial folder.

 Create a new `R Markdown` file.
 Give it an informative title, such as 'appendix', and change the 'Default Output Format' to PDF.
 You can read in brackets that the pdf requires <a href="https://miktex.org/howto/install-miktex" target="____blank">MikTex</a> for Windows,  <a href="http://www.tug.org/mactex/" target="____blank">MacTex </a> for Mac or <a href="https://www.tug.org/texlive/" target="____blank">Tex Live</a> for Linux.

 Have a look at the new file.
 It presents already some information in the **YAML header** (title and output type) and it also give some basic information on **Markdown syntax** and how to **include plots**.
 If you're interested give it a read, but delete everything afterwards **except the YAML header**, as we're not going to use that information for the tutorial.

+INSERT SS1

 Make sure you add your name as author and date in the YAML header, by adding 'Author:' and 'Date:' on separate lines.
-You can specify as many functions within the <a href="https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf" target="____blank">YAML header</a> as you find necessary, but we're just going to leave it basic for this tutorial
+You can specify as many functions within the <a href="https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf" target="____blank">YAML header</a> as you find necessary, but we're just going to leave it basic for this tutorial.

 Now that the file is blank, let's start writing the different headings for each appendix we're going to create.
 Following the rules of formatting, each appendix heading should be labelled with a letter (in order of appearance in the main document), centred and in bold font, and have a title accompanying it to clarify the appendix content.